material-components/material-components-android/docs/components/Button.md

 </style>
 ```

-or using one of the styles in the layout (affects only this button):
+Use one of the styles in the layout.
+That will affect only this button:

 ```xml
 <Button